TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/Algorithms.md

 - can you think of other ways to refactor ?
 - how have other people solved this problem ?

 # Problem Solving Pattern
-Specific Blueprints and lil strategies to keep in your pocket
+Specific Blueprints and strategies to keep in your pocket

 Some patterns
 - Frequency Counter